MikeRogers0/MikeRogersIO/src/_posts/2018-03-27-heroku-release-tasks-and-rails.md

 ---
 layout: post
 title: Setting up Heroku release tasks for Ruby on Rails
-categories:
- – blog
-published: true
-meta:
 description: Run migrations, clear caches and other things without downtime when deploying.
-  index: true
 ---

 When I first started deploying my sites to Heroku, I'd have to run migrations.
 After a bit of code hammering, I was pretty happy to push my code, then run migrations in a one off dyno (`heroku run rails db:migrate`), then maybe restart my dynos (`heroku restart`).